 The Applications view displays application-based analytics in a single, consolidated view to help analyze and manage application performance efficiently.
-You can gain valuable insight into the health and usage information of all applications published on the Site.
+You can gain valuable insight into the health and usage information of all applications published on the site.
 The default view helps identify the top running applications.
-This feature requires Delivery Controller(s) Version 7.16 or later and VDAs Version 7.15 or later.
+This feature requires Delivery Controllers Version 7.16 or later and VDAs Version 7.15 or later.

 The Probe Result column displays the result of application probing run in the last 24 hours.
 Click the probe result link to see more details in the Trends > Application Probe Results page.
-For more details on how to configure application probes, see Application Probing.
+For more details on how to configure application probes, see Application and Desktop Probing.

 The Instances column displays usage of the applications.
 It indicates the number of application instances currently running (both connected and disconnected instances).
 To troubleshoot further, click the Instances field to see the corresponding Application Instances filters page.
 Here, you can select application instances to log off or disconnect.

-Monitor the health of published applications in your Site with the Application Faults and the Application Errors columns.
+Monitor the health of published applications in your site with the Application Faults and the Application Errors columns.
 These columns display the aggregated number of faults and errors that have occurred while launching the corresponding application in the last one hour.
 Click the Application Faults or Application Errors field to see failure details on the Trends > Application Failures page corresponding to the selected application.